landing-ai/vision-agent-mcp/README.md

 | **`activity-recognition`**     | Recognise multiple activities in video with start/end timestamps.                                           |
 | **`depth-pro`**                | High-resolution monocular depth estimation for single images.                                                    |

-> Run **`npm run generate-tools`** whenever Vision Agent releases new endpoints.
+> Run **`npm run generate-tools`** whenever VisionAgent releases new endpoints.
 The script fetches the latest OpenAPI spec and regenerates the local tool map automatically.

 ## 🗺 Table of Contents